BookTube: Background

 Though it lacks an exact origin, the BookTube community began around 2010 and grew exponentially throughout the 2010s.
 Christine Riccio (PolandBananasBooks) is often known as a pioneer of BookTube and became one of the first BookTubers to gain a large following.
 Today, many channels have thousands (and sometimes hundreds of thousands) of subscribers.
 BookTube channels exist globally in English, Portuguese, Italian, French, and Spanish, among other languages.

 BookTubers often create videos reviewing and discussing young adult literature, but other genres, such as classics, science fiction, fantasy, Superhero, Horror, Supernatural, Paranormal Romance, literary fiction, children's literature, comics, romance, and non-fiction, are also represented.

-Currently, the most subscribed BookTubers include Jack Edwards (Jack Edwards), Isabella Lubrano (Ler Antes de Morrer), Tatiana Feltrin (tatianagfeltrin), Cindy Pham (withcindy), Hannah Azerang (A Clockwork Reader), Pam Gonçalves (PamGonçalves), Ariel Bissett (ArielBissett), Christine Riccio (PolandBananasBooks), Kat O'Keefe (katytastic), Clau R. (ClauReadsBooks), Dakota Warren (Dakota Warren), Carley Thorne (uncarley), Jesse George (Jesse the Reader), and Daniel Greene (Daniel Greene).
+Currently, the most subscribed BookTubers include Jack Edwards, Isabella Lubrano (Ler Antes de Morrer), Tatiana Feltrin, Cindy Pham (withcindy), Hannah Azerang (A Clockwork Reader), Pam Gonçalves, Ariel Bissett, Christine Riccio (PolandBananasBooks), Kat O'Keefe (katytastic), Clau R. (ClauReadsBooks), Dakota Warren, Carley Thorne (uncarley), Jesse George (Jesse the Reader), and Daniel Greene.

 BookTube and the publishing industry

 The BookTube community has been noted by social media consultants as a potential source of revenue growth for publishing houses.
 Publishers themselves began to break into the BookTube community around the time of its inception.
 Since then, they have advertised using book trailers, contracts with existing BookTubers, and their own BookTube web series, such as PaperCuts or Book Studio 16.
-Still, publishers often utilize independent Booktubers to advertise their books through word of mouth, usually by providing ARCs (Advanced Reader Copies).
+Still, publishers often utilize independent BookTubers to advertise their books through word of mouth, usually by providing ARCs (Advanced Reader Copies).
 These ARCs will often be shipped with other merchandise designed to increase the hype surrounding the release.
 Most of these ARCs are sent from the "Big Five" publishers: Hachette, Harper-Collins, MacMillan, Penguin Random House, and Simon-Schuster.
 This means that one book will often be reviewed many times by the BookTube community.